 Even better?
 You’ll have a custom Character Arc Blueprint which will show you exactly what the real story will be.
 Why not use the 2-week trial to create a character of your own?

-What else makes a strong character?
+What else goes into a strong character?
 Let me know in the comments!